Home > Cupcakes > Small Batch Black Forest Cupcakes

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.

-• In a small mixing bowl, add the oil and both sugars.
-Mix with a whisk until well combined.
-Then add the buttermilk, coffee, and vanilla, and whisk until fully incorporated.
+• In a small mixing bowl, whisk together the oil and both sugars.
+Add the buttermilk, coffee, and vanilla, and whisk until fully combined.

 • Sift the flour, cocoa powder, baking powder, baking soda, and salt over the wet ingredients.
 Gently whisk to incorporate until no dry streaks remain.